kotarou/docs/source/contributed/market-using.md

 ### Safety:
 - Credits are not lost when you respawn, so selling resources guarantees you don't "lose it all" when attacked.
-- You can buy boosts from RCL 6 and use them to fight bigger players near you, or expand faster.
+- You can buy boosts use them to fight bigger players near you, or expand faster.
 - Using credits to buy boosts guarantees you have them when you need them, instead of wiating for lab reactions.

 ### Subscription tokens